Murder of Olly Stephens

-Olly Stephens (1 November 2007 – 3 January 2021) was a 13-year-old schoolboy who was fatally stabbed in a field close to his home in Reading in Berkshire, England on 3 January 2021.
-The subsequent police investigation found that he had been lured to the field by a 14-year-old girl, where he was attacked by two boys aged 13 and 14, the younger of whom was armed with a knife.
+Oliver Lucas Stephens (1 November 2007 – 3 January 2021) was a 13-year-old schoolboy who was fatally stabbed near his home in Reading in Berkshire, England on 3 January 2021.
+He had been lured to a field by a 14-year-old girl, where he was attacked by two boys aged 13 and 14, the younger of whom was armed with a knife.

 In July 2021, the two boys were each convicted of murder and sentenced to a minimum of 12 and 13 years' imprisonment.
-The girl who lured Stephens to the field pleaded guilty to manslaughter and was sentenced to be detained in a young offender institution for three years and two months, later increased on appeal.
+The girl pleaded guilty to manslaughter and was sentenced to be detained in a Young Offender Institution for three years and two months, which was later increased on appeal.

-The murder attracted considerable media attention, in no small part as a result of the young ages of both the victim and the perpetrators.
-Considerable scrutiny was paid to the role played by social media and knife culture in the attack, with Stephens' parents subsequently calling for more stringent regulation of social media companies.
+The murder attracted considerable media attention, primarily because of the young ages of the victim and the perpetrators.
+Considerable scrutiny was paid to the role played by social media and knife culture in the attack, with Stephens' parents calling for more stringent regulation of social media companies.

-As they are under the age of 18, none of Stephens' assailants may be named or otherwise identified under British law.
+As they are under the age of 18, English law prohibits the identification of the perpetrators.

+The criminal investigation, in particular the social media and other digital evidence obtained as part of the case, was the subject of an episode of a Channel 4 documentary, Murder Case: The Digital Detectives.